Jay-Patel-257/quantum-visualizer/README.md

 pip install matplotlib
 ```
 ## **How to run?**
-All you need to is, install above dependencies and run the [visualizer.py](/visualizer.py)!!
+All you need to is, clone the repo, install above dependencies and run the [visualizer.py](/visualizer.py)!!
 ## **Technologies:**
 * Qiskit
 * Tkinter